Panolof/walmart-linear-regression/README.md

 # walmart-linear-regression
-Linear regression model on the Walmart dataset from Kagglesssssssss
+Linear regression model on the Walmart dataset from Kaggle